kaidokariste/postgresql/README.md

 **Data Control Language (DCL)** - used to control access to data stored in a database.

 **Transaction Control Language (TCL)** - used to control transaction behaviour in database.

+**Index** - schema object that contains an entry for each value that appears in the indexed column(s) of the table or cluster and provides direct, fast access to rows.